ltpitt/vagrant-pebble-sdk/README.md

 To build it the available example just type:
 `pebble build`

-In order to add your code change the /home/ubuntu/pebblejs/src/js/app.js file
+In order to write your PebbleJs app edit:
+`/home/ubuntu/pebblejs/appinfo.json`
+and write your code in:
+`/home/ubuntu/pebblejs/src/js/app.js`

 ## Notes